karthikbhandary2/Tesla-clone/README.md

 # Tesla-clone
-Using React JS this clone is created
+Using React JS and styled-components, this clone is created